 Tighten down the first screw.

-Proceed withthe next 34 notes always holding on to the appropriate tape when you untie the screw.
+Proceed withthe next 34 notes always holding on to the appropriate tape when you untie the

 Put on the keyboard and check all the notes.